0x7c13/Notepads/README.md

 ## Known issues:

+* Only works on Windows 10 1809 and 1903 for now.
+Please check your Windows 10 version before installation.
 * All tooltips hover are shown as CTRL+N.
 * If you drag a file into Notepads, file picker will be shown when saving due to UWP restriction.
 * Editor view resizing glitch is caused by system control and won't fix for now.